FieryCod/holy-lambda/doc/1-02-getting-started.md

 {"statusCode":200,"headers":{"Content-Type":"text/plain; charset=utf-8"},"body":"Hello world.
 Babashka is sweet friend of mine!
 Babashka version: 0.4.1"}
  ```

 After some time you should see above output.

-First invocation is rather slow locally since `AWS SAM` has to download runtime image for babashka.
+> :information_source: The first invocation is rather slow locally since [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) has to download runtime image for babashka.
+Subsequent invocations are much faster.

 ## Deploy to AWS

-Having successfully run the Lambda locally, we will now deploy to AWS:
+Having successfully run the Lambda locally, we will now deploy to AWS.

+Deployment to AWS is a two-step process: pack and deploy

 ```
 bb stack:pack